 When did American Airlines start?

-American Airlines is one of the largest air carrier in the world today, with passenger traffic of over 200 million per year.
+American Airlines is one of the largest air carriers in the world today, with passenger traffic of over 200 million per year.
 But when did this aviation giant begin its journey?
 The history of American Airlines can be traced back to the 1920s and 1930s, though little is known about the company during that period.

 The background of American Airlines can be, in fact, linked to a small airline company named Colonial Air Transport.
 Colonial was initiated in 1925 and it was a company that provided service between New York and Boston.
-It was established by a group of mechanically inclined individuals and financiers who saw the potential of air transport in becoming an essential means of transport in the United States of America in the future.
+It was established by a group of mechanically inclined individuals and financiers who saw the potential of air transport to become an essential means of transport in the United States of America in the future.

 Thus, the actual American Airlines that started operating was created in 1934.
-This consolidation process led to the formation of a holding company known as American Airways that comprised more than eighty small carriers throughout the country.
+This consolidation process led to the formation of a holding company known as American Airways which comprised more than eighty small carriers throughout the country.
 Cyrus Rowlett Smith became the leader of American Airways, and he was also an experienced executive popular as C. R. Smith.

 The first major brand element of the future American Airlines was also created in 1934 The advertisement slogan ‘The wings of the world, your wings’ is considered the first major brand element of the future American Airlines, which was initiated in the same year.
 Formerly known as American Air Lines, the company is now known as American Airways after it purchased the assets of the former.
 AMERICAN Airlines had served passenger and mail service routes, with its base primarily in the American Southwest area.
 As a result of the acquisition, the company adopted the name American Air Lines for its national transportation network, along with the company’s famous eagle symbol.